 A Google spokesperson stated that the company is examining the issue, but didn’t announce any patches to fix it.
-Apparently the bug isn’t only on the Chrome browser, but rather any browser built on the Chrome source code (Chromium).
+Apparently, the bug isn’t only in the Chrome browser, but rather any browser built on the same source code (Chromium).

 “Chrome has long been an open-source project and developers have been able to create their own versions of the browser that, for example, may use a different CRM or included midfield CDM rendering paths” stated the spokesperson.

 Update: This hack came out to the public and was recently abused.
 It’s then been patched and shouldn’t work anymore.
 This means no more free Netflix.